Nebraska electrician license and insurance requirements

 Linkedin

-• Apprentice: An apprentice is anyone who is “engaged in learning and assisting in the installation, alteration and repair of electrical equipment as an employee of a licensee.”
+• Apprentice: An apprentice level is ideal if you’re learning and assisting in electrical installation, alteration, and repair, as an employee of a licensed electrician.

-• Journeyman: A journeyman possesses “the necessary qualifications, training, experience and technical knowledge to wire for or install electrical wiring, apparatus and equipment and to supervise apprentice electricians.”
+• Journeyman: A journeyman is suitable if you have the qualifications, training, experience and technical know-how to handle electrical wiring and installation and to supervise apprentices.

 How to get an electrician license in Nebraska

-The Nebraska Electrical Division uses one application regardless of whether you are interested in how to get journeyman electrician licenses, electrical contractor licenses or apprentice licenses.
+The Nebraska Electrical Division streamlines the process with a single application whether you are interested in how to get journeyman electrician licenses, electrical contractor licenses or apprentice licenses.

 Submit your Nebraska electrician license application online or by mail.
-Be sure to include the following:
+Be sure to include:

 • Mailing addresses for current and previous employers